Chemical Cleaning Service

 Chemical Cleaning Hydraulic Evaluation

 STPA can develop circulation flow paths and flow rates through the various HRSG or boiler sections based on the recommended fluid velocity in the evaporator or boiler and economizer tubes.
-STPA can recommend suitable capacity and other criteria for the circulation pump(s), heat exchanger(s) temporary pipe, chemical feed equipment, etc. The calculations will also determine the quantity of chemicals and temporary storage tanks required for the chemical cleaning.
+STPA can recommend suitable capacity and other criteria for the circulation pump(s), heat exchanger(s) temporary piping, chemical feed equipment, etc. The calculations will determine the quantity of chemicals and temporary storage tanks required for the chemical cleaning.

 Chemical Cleaning Procedure